Tracey Deer

-Tracey Penelope Tekahentakwa Deer (born February 28, 1978, Mohawk) is a screenwriter, film director and newspaper publisher based in Kahnawake, Quebec.
-Deer has written and directed several award-winning documentaries for Rezolution Pictures, an Aboriginal-run film and television production company.
-In 2008 she was the first Mohawk woman to win a Gemini Award, for her documentary Club Native.
+Tracey Penelope Tekahentakwa Deer (born February 28, 1978) is a First Nations (Mohawk) screenwriter, film director and newspaper publisher based in Kahnawake, Quebec.
+She has written and directed several award-winning documentaries for Rezolution Pictures, an Aboriginal-run film and television production company.
+In 2008, she was the first Mohawk woman to win a Gemini Award, for her documentary Club Native.
 Her TV series Mohawk Girls had five seasons from 2014 to 2017.
 She also founded her own production company for independent short work.

-In March 2021 Deer's dramatic film Beans was featured at the New York International Children's Film Festival.
+In March 2021, Deer's dramatic film Beans was featured at the New York International Children's Film Festival.
 Set during the Oka crisis of 1990, which Deer lived through as an adolescent, it stars Kiawenti:io Tarbell (Mohawk), a young actress from Akwesasne.

 Early life and education

 Tracey Deer was born in 1978 and grew up in a large, close-knit Mohawk family in Kahnawake, a reserve in Quebec, Canada that is south of the St. Lawrence River, across from Montreal.
-She attended local schools: Karonhianhnonha School Elementary and Queen of Angels Academy.
+She is a member of the Bear Clan and attended local schools: Karonhianhnonha School Elementary and Queen of Angels Academy.

 Deer moved to the United States for college, attending Dartmouth College in New Hampshire.
 She graduated with a degree in film studies.